 In this Monthly Meetup we evaluated the design process of designing a visual employment contract for security guards in Latin America.
 We initiated this project together with two of our community members: José Rodriguez from El Salvador and Martha Peña from Colombia.Read more

 In this Monthly Meetup we evaluated the design process of the redesign of a user friendly NDA with colleague Legal Designer Astrid Kohlmeier and our client Ines Curtius from Airbus Defense and Space.
-Watch back the meetup here.Read more
+Watch back the meetup here and read more about the project.Read more

 In 2018 our founder Lieke visited the Legal Geek conference and had a startup stand on the main day as well as a speaker slot on the first Legal Design Geek day.
 You can read back about this event here.Read more